Itanya-hub/hotel_program/README.md

 8. new thing I have learned is I tried to add more room in Rooms.csv the system doesnt let me save , it shows THe content of the file is newer, please compare your version with the file contents or overwrite the content of the file with your changes  , I was worried if it would effect any code I have been doing but it seems fine because I have I have LoadRooms() function will just load them automatically.
 9. I also can add icon to match with the method , I did with Python when i made a bus project and i try on c# , it works , i think its more fun to have some icon for some menu ex."❌ Sorry, Room {roomNumber} is already occupied." or ⚠️ Room {roomNumber} is unavailable (under maintenance).
+10. After testing many times ,it always comes with the new problem and I did not see any Eventlog update of rom booking history so I tried to check carefully if there was any wrong then I found out that the file name was wrong ---private static readonly string LogFilePath = "Eventlog.txt";--, I accidentlly spell wrong with name file but after I changed it works again
+11.Check in and check out , finally works as I expected , show room number and guestname and time

 still underconstruction